 Respond, don’t react.
 Your reactions may trigger a child or youth who is already feeling overwhelmed.
 When a child is upset, do what you can to keep calm: Lower your voice, acknowledge the child’s feelings, and be reassuring and honest.

-Listen.
-Don’t avoid difficult topics or uncomfortable conversations.
+Listen well.
+Don’t avoid complex topics or uncomfortable conversations.
 (But don’t force children to talk before they are ready.)
-Take their reactions seriously, reassure them that what happened was not their fault.
+Taking their reactions seriously reassures them that what happened was not their fault.

 Be patient.
 Everyone heals differently from trauma, and trust does not develop overnight.
-Respecting each child’s own course of recovery is important.
+Respecting each child’s course of recovery is essential.

 Encourage self-esteem.
 Positive experiences can help foster children recover from trauma and increase resilience.

-To become a foster parent in Wisconsin and help kids in your community heal, contact us today!
+Contact us today to become a foster parent with CCR and help kids in your community heal.